keras-team/keras-io/examples/generative/md/text_generation_gpt.md

 <div class="k-default-codeblock">
 ```
 Top-P search generated text:
-[b'[BOS] " i don \' t know what to do , " said the gracious discussion . " it was the general of the conde , that i was , at least , and i was going to have arrested , and he had just got a little idea of the situation . it was a man , but i had not told him , but he was as good as his head , and i could see the way of a chatterer , and had the first thing i thought of was the old man who had no fear of any prosperity . " [PAD] , i know , that']
+[b'[BOS] the children were both born in the spring , and the youngest sister were very much like the other children , but they did not see them . they were very happy , and their mother was a beautiful one . the youngest was one of the youngest sister of the youngest , and the youngest baby was very fond of the children . when they came home , they would see a little girl in the house , and had the beautiful family , and the children of the children had to sit and look on their backs , and the eldest children were very long , and they were so bright and happy , as they were , they had never noticed their hair ,']
 ```
 </div>